MediaJohnD/data-science-projects/docs/architecture.md

    the schema with Pandera, and store raw data for reproducibility.
 2. **Feature Engineering** – Scale numeric features with `RobustScaler`, encode categoricals, and build time-series aggregates.
-3. **Unsupervised Learning** – Cluster audiences using DBSCAN, K-Means, Agglomerative clustering, and perform dimensionality reduction with PCA, t-SNE, and UMAP.
-Detect anomalies with Isolation Forest and One-Class SVM.
+3. **Unsupervised Learning** – Optional utilities provide clustering (DBSCAN, K-Means, Agglomerative) and dimensionality reduction (PCA, t-SNE, UMAP).
+They can also detect anomalies with Isolation Forest and One-Class SVM.
 4. **Modeling** – Train multiple supervised models (XGBoost, LightGBM, CatBoost, Random Forest, Logistic Regression) while tracking runs in MLflow.
 5. **Monitoring** – Log metrics both to MLflow and the console.
 6. **Drift Detection** – Compare new data against a saved baseline using a Kolmogorov-Smirnov test.
 Trigger retraining if drift exceeds a threshold.
-7. **Model Registry** – Store versioned models in MLflow and deploy the best-performing model automatically.
+7. **Model Management** – Models are logged to MLflow and saved locally for deployment.
 8. **Orchestration** – Manage the end-to-end workflow with Prefect.
 9. **Deployment** – Serve predictions through a FastAPI application with a GitHub Actions workflow for CI.